aman2656/text2emotion-library/README.md

 #### [Check Demo on Colab]()

 ## App Deployment
+Here's the code implementation with **Streamlit App** for the users.
+1. Enter the text.
+2. Hit the submit button.
+3. Tada!!
+Get the output in visualization form
 #### [Check Demo of App](https://pyemotion.herokuapp.com/)

 Let's experience the library, test your multiple use cases on web app and check whether the library performs as per your expectations.